endahtri/project_mkdocs/docs/testing.md

  making it over 2000 years old.
 Richard McClintock, a Latin professor at Hampden-Sydney College in Virginia, looked up one of the more obscure Latin words, consectetur, Please see the [details](license.md) for further details.

-a. satu dua tiga
+a. pokemon go
-b. tiga dua satu
+b. shiny pikachu

 2. **Contrary to popular** - belief, Lorem Ipsum is not simply random text.
 It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.
 Richard McClintock, a Latin professor at Hampden-Sydney College in Virginia, looked up one of